Pomarancha12/Pomarancha12/README.md

 ✅ Strong analitical skills.
 My favourite part of work was to analise audience, competitors and market in the whole.

-✅ Project managmant skills.
+✅ Project management skills.
 Working in collaboration with Marketing Agencies or different companies like a freelancer I was responsibile for product realese.
 One of the example of my work is https://gresco.com.ua/.
 In this project I:
 - analysed audience, competitors and market;
 - created content and made a moquap of the future web-site;
 - created requirements for designer and developer;